-Human Interest is an affordable, full-service 401(k) and 403(b) provider that seeks to make it easy for small and medium-sized businesses to help their employees save for retirement and access a path to financial independence.
+Human Interest Inc. (“Human Interest”) is an affordable, full-service 401(k) and 403(b) provider that seeks to make it easy for small and medium-sized businesses to help their employees save for retirement and access a path to financial independence.
 Founded in 2015 and headquartered in San Francisco, Human Interest has helped thousands of businesses and hundreds of thousands of employees.
 See more at humaninterest.com.

 Disclosures about relationships, endorsements, and testimonials

-Non-cash compensation arrangements will be of a de minimis nature in the form of small gifts, tchotchkes, or other tokens of appreciation.
-Gift cards were nominal in value.
-The cost of these incentives will be paid directly by Human Interest and will not be charged to any of Human Interest’s clients.
+Any non-cash compensation arrangements are of a de minimis nature in the form of small gifts, tchotchkes, or other tokens of appreciation.
+Any gift cards are nominal in value.
+The cost of these incentives are paid directly by Human Interest and be charged to any of Human Interest’s customers.
 Human Interest expects the good faith value of these items to remain below $250 on a rolling 12-month basis per entity.

 Human Interest asks customers to place reviews, positive or negative, on certain third-party websites.
-While comments are not approved by Human Interest and are subject to the terms of those sites, an actively solicited testimonial creates a conflict of interest as it can encourage a client to provide a review that speaks favorably for or recommend a product or service of Human Interest.
-Additionally, Human Interest previously offered, on certain review platforms, a small gift card of a de minimis nature, in exchange for a written review.
-This creates a conflict of interest because the client is financially incentivized to leave a positive review of Human Interest’s products and services.
+While comments are not approved by Human Interest and are subject to the terms of those sites, an actively solicited testimonial creates a conflict of interest as it can encourage a customer to provide a review that speaks favorably of Human Interest or recommend a product or service of Human Interest.
+Additionally, Human Interest previously offered, on certain review platforms, a small gift card of a de minimis nature, in exchange for a written review, whether positive or negative.
+This creates a conflict of interest because the customer is financially incentivized to leave a positive review of Human Interest’s products and services.
 Below is a list of the review platforms Human Interest maintains a presence where reviews were solicited.

-Solicitation Information provided by third parties will, in addition to the type of de minimis relationship noted above, may involve direct cash compensation which is paid to third parties who are participating in an agreement with Human Interest to refer 401(k) Plan and recordkeeping business opportunities (“Referring Partner”).
-While a Referring Partner and its representatives are not affiliated with or employed by Human Interest, the agreement may provide for the Referring Partner to receive either fees that are a percentage of Human Interest’s recordkeeping and administrative fees (“Referral Fees”) or a flat fee per qualified referral.
-The cost of incentives and Referral Fees will be paid directly by Human Interest and will not be charged to any of Human Interest’s clients.
-The Referring Partner, in introducing and/or recommending Human Interest, has a conflict of interest with regard to both its relationship with Human Interest and with regard to the Referral Fees and/or incentives that the Referring Partner and/or its representatives receive in connection with making introductions and/or recommendations.
-The Referring Partner and Human Interest participate in an integrated platform for employers that enables the sharing of employee/participant information for payroll and employee benefit plan processing.
+Solicitation information provided by third parties may, in addition to the type of de minimis relationship noted above, involve direct cash compensation which is paid to third parties who have an agreement with Human Interest to refer 401(k) plan recordkeeping business opportunities (“Referring Partner”).
+While a Referring Partner and its representatives are not affiliated with or employed by Human Interest, the agreement may provide for the Referring Partner to receive either fees that are a percentage of Human Interest’s recordkeeping/ administrative fees or a flat fee per qualified referral (collectively, “Referral Fees”).
+The cost of incentives and Referral Fees are paid directly by Human Interest and are not charged to any of Human Interest’s customers or their plan assets.
+The Referring Partner, in introducing and/or recommending Human Interest’s recordkeeping services to customers, has a conflict of interest with regard to both its relationship with Human Interest and with regard to the Referral Fees or incentives that the Referring Partner or its representatives may receive in connection with making such introductions and/or recommendations.
+The Referring Partner and Human Interest may also utilize an integrated technology platform that facilitates the sharing of employee/participant information for payroll and employee benefit plan processing.

-San Francisco Business Times Best Places to Work – 04/24/2020 – All Best Places to Work winners are determined exclusively on the basis of their employees' responses to the Best Places to Work Survey.
+San Francisco Business Times Best Places to Work – April 24, 2020 – All Best Places to Work winners are determined exclusively on the basis of their employees' responses to the Best Places to Work Survey.
 Employee responses from the 30 standard survey questions, along with the number of employees that respond to the survey, are calculated to determine the company’s overall score and ranking.

 Forbes 2022 Best Startup Employer – May 2022 – To determine the list, Statista identified 2,500 American businesses that had been founded between 2012 and 2019 and employ at least 50 people.
 All companies considered had been started from scratch and not spun out of existing enterprises.
 Statista evaluated each organization based on three criteria, the first being employer reputation.
 The firm reviewed articles, blogs, and social media posts pertaining to each employer, searching for specific phrases, such as “corporate culture” and “employee engagement.”
 Statista then assessed employee satisfaction, evaluating online reviews, as well as growth, examining the organizations’ website traffic and headcounts over a two-year period.
 The final list ranks the 500 employers that boast the best employer reputations, employee satisfaction, and growth.
 Human Interest made the list from 2020-2022.